-ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcel.
+TOGETHER WITH any land lying immediately beneath any bank protection structure adjacent to said parcel.

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the left bank of the Sacramento River.
+EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.

 Accompanying plat is hereby made part of this description.